Viki-coding/community/README.md

 Django does not allow exists method in the template, I was trying to have the facilitator and user dashboard to appear in the navigation bar depending on who was logged in.
 When I did this it created a templateSyntaxError.
 To solve it I used a custom template filter and restarted my server.
 (https://stackoverflow.com/questions/40686201/django-1-10-1-my-templatetag-is-not-a-registered-tag-library-must-be-one-of)

+Bug: Logged in as a community user.
+Booked an event.
+Went to Dashboard, but no booked events displayed.
+Resolved by looking at code and realising I had for booking in booking rather than booking in bookings to match what I had in my views.

 <b>General good videos and links to teaching of Python:<b>